retailzipline/hiring-exercises/kotlin/README.md

 ## Zip Movies — a movie database browser app

-You'll build a small Swift application that will fetch a list of movies from a TMDB REST API(https://developers.themoviedb.org/3/movies/get-top-rated-movies).
+You'll build a small Android app in Kotlin that will fetch a list of movies from a TMDB REST API(https://developers.themoviedb.org/3/movies/get-top-rated-movies).

 ### Requirements